tmabraham/blog_old/_posts/2021-07-14-GitHub-Copilot.md

 One aspect we discovered was that GitHub Copilot would inadvertantly share information that would be considered personal, such as people's names, phone numbers, emails, etc. This was something Mazen and I explored further.
 Here are a few examples of this.

-In a Python file, simply asking it to create a function to list author names indeed gives names of people that exist:
+In a Python file, simply asking it to create a function to list author names indeed gives the name of a person that exist:
 ![](https://media.discordapp.net/attachments/806360771038019669/860317676390580224/unknown.png)

-Mark demonstrated an example when writing a bash script when an actual person's name was suggested in an autocompletion [here](https://www.twitch.tv/marksaroufim/clip/ScrumptiousTangiblePastaDogFace-2bOqEL6P5pYl_ALK)
+Mark demonstrated an example when writing a bash script when an actual person's name was suggested in an autocompletion [here](https://www.twitch.tv/marksaroufim/clip/ScrumptiousTangiblePastaDogFace-2bOqEL6P5pYl_ALK).

 Interestingly, this method did not work for returning other types of information like phone numbers: